Turning the Tide for Texas Oysters

 In Texas, that might call to mind your favorite raw bar or drum up memories of family vacations along the Gulf Coast.
 But there’s more than meets the eye when it comes to these underwater powerhouses.
 In addition to filtering water and promoting marine biodiversity, oyster shells have long been used as livestock feed, in manufacturing and as paving material—the Houston Astrodome alone used 500,000 cubic yards of oyster shells to construct its stadium and parking lot.

-In the Gulf of Mexico, fisheries serve as the cornerstone of a $220 million national industry, producing nearly half of all oysters consumed in the U.S. each year and impacting the state economy to the tune of $43 million annually.
+In the Gulf, fisheries serve as the cornerstone of a $220 million national industry, producing nearly half of all oysters consumed in the U.S. each year and impacting the state economy to the tune of $43 million annually.
 Put simply: Thriving oyster populations are vital to the health and prosperity of the Gulf region.

 Facts on the Half Shell